mattarderne/snowflake-starter/README.md

 ```
 ├── DATABASES
 │   ├── RAW                     # This is the landing pad for everything extracted and loaded
 │   └── ANALYTICS               # This database contains tables and views accessible to analysts and reporting
 ├── WAREHOUSES
-│   ├── LOADING        # Tools like Stitch will use this warehouse to perform loads of new data
+│   ├── WAREHOUSE_INGEST        # Tools like Stitch will use this warehouse to perform loads of new data
-│   ├── TRANSFORMING   # This is the warehouse that dataform/dbt will use to perform all data transformations
+│   ├── WAREHOUSE_TRANSFORM     # This is the warehouse that dataform/dbt will use to perform all data transformations
-│   ├── REPORTING      # BI tools will connect to this warehouse to run analytical queries
+│   ├── WAREHOUSE_REPORT        # BI tools will connect to this warehouse to run analytical queries
 ├── ROLES
-│   ├── LOADER        # Give this role to your Extract/Load tools/scripts to load data
+│   ├── ROLE_INGEST             # Give this role to your Extract/Load tools/scripts to load data
-│   ├── TRANSFORMER   # Give this role to Dataform/dbt to transform data, and Data Engineers
+│   ├── ROLE_TRANSFORM          # Give this role to Dataform/dbt to transform data, and Data Engineers
-│   ├── REPORTER      # Give this role to BI tools / Analysts to query analytics data
+│   ├── ROLE_REPORT             # Give this role to BI tools / Analysts to query analytics data
 ├── USERS
-│   ├── TEST_LOADER
+│   ├── USER_INGEST             # eg: Stitch User
-│   ├── TEST_TRANSFORMER
+│   ├── USER_TRANSFORM          # eg: Dataform User
-│   ├── TEST_REPORTER
+│   ├── USER_REPORT             # eg: Looker user

 ```